Prepare Before You Request A Freight Quote

 Confirm The Booking

 Once you accept a quote with the forwarder, they will book a space, or “slot”, on a ship or plane.
 Your forwarder will need you to have completed the shipper’s letter of instruction document, although, in practice, forwarders often complete this for you.
-This is where those other documents mentioned at the beginning of this chapter comes in.
-The Shipping Basics chapter covers the shipper’s letter of instruction and those other documents.
+This is where those other documents mentioned at the beginning of this guide comes in.
+The Shipping Basics guide covers the shipper’s letter of instruction and those other documents.

 The forwarder will also need you to sign their forwarder contract (“T&Cs”) so that they can start work on the shipment, and a power of attorney (POA) form so that they can represent Customs on your behalf.